Engineer-Dude/NotionDatabaseStatusViewer/README.md

-# NotionDatabaseStatusViewer
+# Notion Database Status Viewer
-Notion Database Status Viewer using a Blazor Server App
+Notion Database Status Viewer using a Blazor Server App.
+This README.md file shows how to create this from a Blazor Server app template in Visual Studio 2022.
+Notion has many types including text, data, single-select, multi-select, etc.  This application uses the Title type for the Project column and the RichTextType for the Status column.
 ## Features
 * Authentication
 * Notion API access